CodeMarie/final-project-part-2-dash-app/README.md

 Ensure there is a .gitignore file in place which contains any large files and .env/ Upload to Github Repository and then follow the steps on Heroku to connect this repository, i.e. link Github repo and deploy and run app after build is complete.
 If any errors occur view logs for further insight.

+Whitenoise was required for styling to be transferred from static file for Heroku http://whitenoise.evans.io/en/stable/ As the documentation fix did not work for this project and the nearest solution was provided a a community plotly suggestion, I have created a blog page which provides the steps used to implement static css styling to Heroku which can be deployed with Bootstrap.
+The link for this blog is here https://medium.com/@m.lyonswake/deploying-your-dash-application-with-heroku-4727ea0cfb54

+- The deployed Application can be found at this link (https://dash-retail-project.herokuapp.com/)

 # References